 5. Estimated Run-Time

 Run-time varies by tool and the job you are doing.
-Toro’s new PowerPlex batteries have an on-board power meter that shows how much power is remaining.
+Toro’s PowerPlex batteries have an onboard power meter that shows how much power is remaining.
 It’s important to note that variable speed can also impact run-time.

 Variable speed tools are, as you would expect, variable in speed.
-Generally, in battery products they are infinitely variable.
+Generally, in battery products, they are infinitely variable.
 This gives you the ability to finely control the power of the tool.
-However, in some tools this may be a nuisance, so some products offer a “throttle lock” like a cruise control.
+However, in some tools, this may be a nuisance, so some products offer a “throttle lock” like cruise control.